anaulin/realcoopstories/content/episode/micky-metts-agaric.md

 {{< timestamp "[00:16:53]" >}} And Agaric  offers this to people by sponsoring a weekly Show and Tell, which is a meeting where people developers non-developers, we call them organic people because saying non is very negative.
 Like a non-technical person sounds like you're lacking something.
 So organic people and developers can meet in this chat room every week and discuss things that they've found, new tips and tricks, or what they do.

 {{< timestamp "[00:17:25]" >}} In cooperatives getting to know someone is the most important thing, getting to know people, taking interest.
-If you see a project happening you write to the people who are doing it and ask, how can I be involved or how can I lurk , where's your GitHub repo.
+If you see a project happening you write to the people who are doing it and ask, how can I be involved or how can I lurk, where's your GitHub repo.
 And GitHub repo is like where all the code lives.

 {{< timestamp "[00:17:46]" >}} So there are many doors to getting in, but they're not very obvious to people.
 Which is sad and we're doing our best to remove the barriers to that by building a site called Co-op Guide, which is where we can all list what we do, you know, our skill sets and our experience and get to know each other better.